Course Catalog

 5 units

 Topics announced when offered.
 Seminars involve discussion and critical evaluation of current, historical, and interdisciplinary readings relevant to topic.
 Emphasis on development of research ideas.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 12.

 PSYC 221